burschc/CEN3031-Project-Group92/sprints/sprint4.md

 - "/api/signup": Given a form, attempts to create a user in the database with the given username and password, with the default parking pass type -1 (any/unspecified).
 Returns an error if it was unable.
 - "/api/login": Requests a username and password, and if given a valid pair, returns that login was successful.
 - "/api/version": Returns some information about the current version and the authors.
+- "/api/account/set/passtype/{passtype}": Given the name of a passtype and with a logged in user, sets their internal passtype to whatever was selected.
+- "/api/account/get/passtype": Returns the passtype stored in a users account.